 THE FICTITIOUS TRUTHS OF THE MAKING OF....

-A series of screen works in development
+A series of digital documents

 The Fictitious Truths currently includes the creation of 2 screen works that can be presented in gallery/studio contexts as an installation event or single screen viewings; WE NEED TO HAVE THAT CONVERSATION and DIABOLIC.